shaloo/desc/docs/source/docs/gsg.rst

 Use Model
 ---------

 The Puttshack customers do not directly interact with the APIs.
 They use the web applications, mobile apps or kiosk apps built by Puttshack IT Team and Developers.
 These applications offer various Puttshack services and use |product_name| to implement various use cases through API workflows.
-The Puttshack Marketing and Sales team could use these APIs for reports and analytics and gathering Puttshack service usage insights and financial transaction patterns.
-Alternately, the Puttshack IT Team and Developers could create in-house reporting apps that are tailored for Puttshack Marketing and Sales teams instead of having to invoke APIs for reports.
+The Puttshack Management team could use these APIs for reports and analytics and gathering Puttshack service usage insights and financial transaction patterns.
+Alternately, the Puttshack IT Team and Developers could create in-house reporting apps that are tailored for Puttshack Management Team instead of having to invoke APIs for reports.

 -----------------
 System Components